Financial Assistance for First-Time Homebuyers

 - Agree to the City’s Affordable Housing Covenant, which includes resale, limited equity and residency restrictions.

 We recommend that you attend an upcoming information session to learn more about the City's rental and homeownership programs, including HomeBridge.
-Click here to view a flyer with upcoming information session dates.
+Information on upcoming sessions and links to register to attend via Zoom can be found here.

 For additional questions, please contact the Housing Division at firstname.lastname@example.org or 617/349-4622.